Application to the Master of Arts Program in the Department of Communication Studies

 the Department of Communication Studies in the appropriate place on the admission

 form.
-The Office of Graduate Studies and Extended Education is responsible for sending
+The Office of the Graduate School and Extended Education is responsible for

 The Graduate Coordinator of Communication Studies with the help of the Department